- 1. Create an eye-catching centerpiece

-4. Layer linens for a warming effect
+12. Layer linens for a warming, cozy effect

-‘Then why not add a co-ordinating printed napkin and placemat?
+‘Then why not add a coordinating printed napkin and placemat?
 It is the perfect time to follow the trend of subtly mixing patterns.’

 Layering up textured and patterned table linens like in this example will give the sensation of being all wrapped up from the cold.

-5. Light it up with candles
+13. Light up your table with candles

 Looking for farmhouse decor ideas?
-At this farmhouse dining table, a series of black candles at a range of heights run the length of a low-level, forest floor-inspired display put together from moss, twigs and pine cones.
+At this farmhouse dining table, a series of candles at a range of heights run the length of a low-level, forest floor-inspired display put together from moss, twigs and pine cones.

-6. Color match your florals with your linen
+14. Color match your florals with your linen

 When putting together fall color schemes, you’ll want to consider a range of complementary colors.
 It’s important, however, that individual hues come in pairs at least, so think about color matching your natural displays to your autumnal linens.

-‘Napkins and placemats with a shaped edge can be a great way to bring a fun element to a tablescape,’ says Fortescue.
+‘Napkins and placemats with a shaped edge can be a great way to bring a fun element to a tablescape,’ says Birdie Fortescue.
 ‘Pick out the colors of your linens in the floral arrangements for a cohesive look.
 Early season dahlias in rich reds and autumnal ochres can look very effective.’